Hopf algebras and Markov chains: Two examples and a theory: Background

 A final piece of notation is the following symmetrized product: let $w=l_1l_2\cdots l_k$ in Lyndon factorization.
 Then set

 Viewing $\sym(w)$ as a polynomial in the letters $w_1, w_2, \dots, w_l$ will be useful for \tref{gefnthm2}.

-Garsia's tree construction can be extended to visualize $\sym(w)$, using what Barcelo and Bergeron \cite{barcelobergeron} call \textit{decreasing Lyndon hedgerows}, which simply consist of $T_{l_1},T_{l_2},\dots,T_{l_k}$ placed in a row.
+Garsia and Reutenauer's tree construction can be extended to visualize $\sym(w)$, using what Barcelo and Bergeron \cite{barcelobergeron} call \textit{decreasing Lyndon hedgerows}, which simply consist of $T_{l_1},T_{l_2},\dots,T_{l_k}$ placed in a row.
 Denote this as $T_w$ also.
 The example $T_{35142}$ is shown below.

 We can again express the coefficient of $w'$ in $\sym(w)$ as the signed number of ways to rearrange $T_w$ so the leaves spell $w'$.
 Now there are two types of allowed moves: exchanging the left and right branches at a vertex, and permuting the trees of the hedgerow.
 The latter move does not come with a sign.
 Thus 14253 has coefficient $-1$ in $\sym(35142)$, as the unique rearrangement of $T_{35142}$ which spells 14253 requires transposing the trees and permuting the branches labeled 3 and 5.